mammuth/ha-fritzbox-tools/README.md

 - Turn on/off guest wifi
 - Reconnect your FRITZ!Box / get new IP from provider
 - Manage port forwardings for your HomeAssistant device
+- Switch between device profiles ("Zugangsprofile") for devices in your network
 - Sensor for internet connectivity (with external IP and uptime attributes)

 ![image](https://user-images.githubusercontent.com/3121306/64920971-d42cb000-d7bd-11e9-8bdf-a21c7ea93c58.png)